-The Good Stuff: Four harness buckles on this pack make it easy to suit up your dog.
+The Good Stuff: Four harness buckles on this pack make it easy get on your dog.
 Cool Whip does not like gear going over her head, so this was the ideal setup: two clips at the neck, one under the chest, and one at the side.
 She didn’t even have to lift a paw for the lower chest strap!

 The Good Stuff: The saddlebags are the top feature here.
 The entire lid of each bag opens up to the outside of the pack, making it effortless to get gear in and out.
-This also makes it easy to see inside each bag — no more aimlessly fumbling around hoping to magically pull out the correct item.
-And one less opportunity for your dog to give you the stink eye for slowing things down!
+This also makes it easy to see inside each bag.
+No more aimlessly fumbling around hoping to magically pull out the correct item, and one less opportunity for your dog to give you the stink eye for slowing things down!

 Room for Improvement: Each bag has only one pocket; a second, smaller pocket would be convenient for organization.
 The second zipper at the top of each bag is a nice thought for a quick grab, but it’s a tad small to be able to efficiently retrieve items.

 Planning a multi-day adventure with your big pup?
 Trying to minimize the amount of extra gear your dog is collecting?
-This is the backpack for you.
+This is the backpack for you!
 Hurtta’s Trail Pack sports the largest saddlebags of the group.
 Plus, they’re removable so you can go from backpack to harness in a few quick snaps.
-And since you don’t have to pack a separate harness, you’ll have more room for snacks!
+And, since you don’t have to pack a separate harness, you’ll have more room for snacks!